ellis/OnTopOfThings/Notes.md

 * item property interactions
     * there are lots of interactions between some of the variables (stage, status, close reason, close time); figure this out better
     * some properties are only relevant for some item types.
 E.g., stage generally isn't needed for lists
+    * what about typical bug status, such as 'accepted'?
+I suppose that's a stage?
 * item relations:
     * parent (realm, role, context, outcome, etc)
     * tag